 Our open boat is powered by a quiet electric motor, allowing you to enjoy the tranquility of the Fen.
 Our expert driver will be able to let you know about the wildlife on the day, point out features of the Fen, and answer questions about fenland waterways and drainage.

-At the moment, the boat is running a few times a week.
-Please contact us on 01353 720274 to check dates, times and to book your place.
+Boat trips run daily throughout the summer.
+Please contact us on 01353 720274 to check availability and to book.
 In the event of unfavourable weather, please call us to check if the boat is running.

 Pay on the day, in the Visitor Centre - non National Trust members please be aware, admission for Wicken Fen will also be required